abaizan/kodoja/README.md

 For a examples of how to run the code please see the wiki page: https://github.com/abaizan/kodoja/wiki/Kodoja-Manual

+Additionally, for those of you using the Galaxy web-platform for running bioinformatics analysis from your web-browser, we have provided a [Galaxy Wrapper for Kodoja](https://github.com/abaizan/kodoja_galaxy) available to install from the [Galaxy Tool Shed](http://toolshed.g2.bx.psu.edu/view/abaizan/kodoja).

 ## Citation

 Please cite the following manuscript for Kodoja: